Skip to main content

 });

-When a new product is added (in this case it's just a simple push to the products array), then we again, emit the updated array to all the clients who are connected:
+When someone adds a new product (just a simple push to the products array), we emit the updated array to every connected client:

 server.post('/api/products', (request, response) => {